debmcode/ricos-tacos-food-truck/README.md

 # ricos-tacos-food-truck

-Rico’s Tacos Food Truck is a mock food truck website created for NYPL Project Code Phase 1.
+Rico’s Tacos Food Truck is a mock website created for an HTML & CSS class.